Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

   - Grant access to Azure Storage Queue data with RBAC in the Azure Portal

     - RBAC roles for blobs and queues - https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal.
-    - In the azure portal, go to your storage-account and assign **Storage Blob Data Contributor** role to the registered AAD application from `Access control (IAM)` tab (in the left-side-navbar of your storage account in the azure-portal).
+    - In the azure portal, go to your storage-account and assign **Storage Queue Data Contributor** role to the registered AAD application from `Access control (IAM)` tab (in the left-side-navbar of your storage account in the azure-portal).

   - Environment setup for the sample
     - From the overview page of your AAD Application, note down the `CLIENT ID` and `TENANT ID`.
 In the "Certificates & Secrets" tab, create a secret and note that down.